How to Prepare Your Loan Application with the BanksAbbakin

 In assessing whether to finance a small business, lenders are often willing to consider individual factors that represent strengths or weaknesses for a loan.

-Your character allows the lender to make a more subjective assessment of your business’s market opportunity and the business management ability of your operators.
+Your individual character allows the lender to make a more subjective assessment of your business’s market opportunity and the business management ability of your operators.

 -B- Your Credit History and Financial Debts

-Review your credit history for accuracy, by making sure you clear all debts, errors or outstanding you have in your financial reports.
+Review your credit history for accuracy, by making sure you clear all pending debts, errors or outstanding you have in your financial reports.

 Your debt-to-income ratio is one of the main factors lenders look at when evaluating your loan application.